-- the timing and conduct of our trials of NexoBrid, EscharEx and our pipeline product candidates, including statements regarding the timing, progress and results of current and future preclinical studies and clinical trials, and our research and development programs; - · the clinical utility, potential advantages and timing or likelihood of regulatory filings and approvals of NexoBrid, EscharEx and our pipeline product candidates; - our plans to develop and commercialize NexoBrid, EscharEx and our pipeline product candidates; - our estimates regarding expenses, future revenues, capital requirements and the need for additional financing; - · anticipated funding under our contracts with the U.S. Biomedical Advanced Research and Development Authority; - our expectations regarding future growth, including our ability to develop new products; - · our commercialization, marketing and manufacturing capabilities and strategy and the ability of our marketing team to cover regional burn centers and units; - our ability to maintain adequate protection of our intellectual property; - · our estimates regarding the market opportunity for NexoBrid, EscharEx and our pipeline product candidates; - · our expectation regarding the duration of our inventory of intermediate drug substance and products; - · the impact of our research and development expenses as we continue developing product candidates; - · the impact of government laws and regulations.
+- the timing and conduct of our trials of NexoBrid, EscharEx and our pipeline product candidates, including statements regarding the timing, progress and results of current and future preclinical studies and clinical trials, and our research and development programs; - the clinical utility, potential advantages and timing or likelihood of regulatory filings and approvals of NexoBrid, EscharEx and our pipeline product candidates; - our plans to develop and commercialize NexoBrid, EscharEx and our pipeline product candidates; - our estimates regarding expenses, future revenues, capital requirements and the need for additional financing; - anticipated funding under our contracts with the U.S. Biomedical Advanced Research and Development Authority; - our expectations regarding future growth, including our ability to develop new products; - our commercialization, marketing and manufacturing capabilities and strategy and the ability of our marketing team to cover regional burn centers and units; - our ability to maintain adequate protection of our intellectual property; - our estimates regarding the market opportunity for NexoBrid, EscharEx and our pipeline product candidates; - our expectation regarding the duration of our inventory of intermediate drug substance and products; - the impact of our research and development expenses as we continue developing product candidates; - the impact of government laws and regulations.

 The preceding list is not intended to be an exhaustive list of all of our forward-looking statements.
 The forward-looking statements are based on our beliefs, assumptions and expectations of future performance, taking into account the information currently available to us.
 These statements are only predictions based upon our current expectations and projections about future events.
 There are important factors that could cause our actual results, level of activity, performance or achievements, or their impact for our shareholders, to differ materially from the results, level of activity, performance or achievements, or their impact for our shareholders, expressed or implied by the forward-looking statements.
 These statements may be found in the sections of this annual report on Form 20-F entitled "ITEM 3.D.
 Risk Factors," "ITEM 4.
 Information on the Company," "ITEM 5.
-Operating and Financial Review and Prospects," "ITEM 4.E.
+Operating and Financial Review and Prospects," "ITEM 10.E.
+Taxation-United States Federal Income Taxation-Passive Foreign Investment Company Considerations" and elsewhere in this annual report, including the section entitled "ITEM 4.B.
 Business Overview" and "ITEM 4.B.
-Business Overview" and "ITEM 4.B.
-Business Overview" on the forward-looking statements due to various important factors, including all the risks discussed in "ITEM 3.D.
-Risk Factors" and information obtained from independent industry sources.
+Business Overview-Our Focus," which contain information obtained from independent industry sources.
 Actual results could differ materially from those anticipated in these forward-looking statements due to various important factors, including all the risks discussed in "ITEM 3.D.
 Risk Factors" and information contained in other documents filed with or furnished to the Securities and Exchange Commission.